Click to Enlarge all Picts

 The boat slips of the aforementioned get crowded in the summer as they are popular stop for the cruising sailors from the US and Canada.
 The Harbor area is also covered by another Wi FI "Hot Spot" that covers the Boat House/Boatyard, Clark's Park, the town gazebo and lookout on Ontario St., and portions of the Wilson Pier, Tuscarora Yacht Club and Sunset Island.

-The Harbors action spot, on the east side, is The Wilson Boat House Restaurant.
+The Harbors action spot, on the east side, is THE WILSON BOAT HOUSE RESTAURANT.
 It is a fun spot with live music on the outside deck on Friday and Saturday during summer.
 As for cuisine, it's the town winner.
 Selections range from Ahi Tuna, to Loin Lamb Chops.
 Three stars for the new chef.
 It's more expensive than others in the area with the only negative being, it can get very noisy inside during busy nights and weekends.
 Be sure to say hi to Bartender Chad, the establishments longest continual employee.
-He started his 12th year in 2013.
+He started his 13th year in 2014.
+You could even say he is presently the longest continually working bartender in Wilson!
 By winter, he hosts his very popular website The View From Centercourt on Western New York Boys High School Basketball.

 A couple years ago, art students from the Wilson School District, teamed up with local businesses and community organizations to create the Schooling Fish Public Art Installment .
 The benefactors, business or individuals would in essence contract an artist to create a fish to their liking and to be placed a a point on interest or prominence.
 The whole story is here and for a printable walking map locating the first eight of these beautiful sculputres, click here.